 This process is also useful when the payment on the property has not been made for a while, but the borrower is now financially able to start making the payments again.

 A recapitalization agreement is a type of Loan Modification that would be most beneficial for a borrower who had fallen behind on mortgage payments.
 This agreement takes the sum of the arrears, fees, interest, and accumulated payments, and adds it to the principal of the mortgage loan.

-Even though, this results in a slightly larger principal loan amount, the borrower will now be current on future mortgage loan payments.
-Another option to a more affordable loan amount would be to negotiate with your lender to extend your loan for a longer period of time.
+Even though this results in a slightly larger principal loan amount, the borrower will now be current on future mortgage loan payments.
+Another option for a more affordable loan amount would be to negotiate with your lender to extend your loan for a longer period of time.

 A Loan Modification will change your existing mortgage loan and give you a fresh new start in managing your home.
 Your account will be brought up to date immediately.

 Each and every case is different, and the actual results vary.

 You may have up to and including the morning of the auction to catch up on your payments.
 Perhaps you could borrow from friends or family, credit cards or retirement program.
 You may be able to arrange a second mortgage to catch up the back payments and fees.